tejakrishnap/-world_clock/README.md

 # worldclock

-App that shows time based on the selected list.
+This App displays time based on the country selection from  the list.

 # Screen Shot